nik879/parserslides/slides.md

 Why it is attractive for you to solve this Problem? 🔎

-# Personal and professional growth in the IT industry.
+# Mastering DevOps concepts and practices, becoming a sought-after professional in the IT industry.